UPDATE 2024: On May 25 2024 Grayson Murray ended his own life. Sincere condolences to his loved ones.

 Steve Elkington said “it took a lot to write this.The Tour has a massive blind spot, I’d like to help if needed”.

-2018 European Ryder Cup Captain Thomas Bjorn, who I watched playing wonderfukky well this week at Sunningdale, has also highlighted the need for support for younger players.
+2018 European Ryder Cup Captain Thomas Bjorn, who I watched playing wonderfully well this week at Sunningdale, has also highlighted the need for support for younger players.
 He has talked about his own battles with depression in 2003 (after he nearly won The Open) and 2010.
-He said “I was close to giving up the game.Mental health in young people is so,ethimg we need to address .
+He said “I was close to giving up the game.Mental health in young people is something we need to address .
 Over analysing can lead to negative thoughts.An over active brain is not great for sport.

 “I used to blame the game for how I was feeling, you end up hating golf.
 But this is your life and I found a way to love the game again”.
 Thomas Bjorn has co-written The Mind Game about mental aspects of the game,

 Clearly this is a huge subject affecting professionals from Tiger Woods downwards.
-Will be interesting to see what Sky Sports presenter Sarah Stirk says on the subject in next issue of Golf Monthly.

 It is right that Grayson spoke out so that we all know, and the Tour can be pressed to do something urgently.